 You need to know about film speed with the Diana.
 You cannot alter it’s 1/60 (sixtieth of a second) shutter speed, and you have very minimal control over aperture (the amount of light let through the lens), so you must choose a film appropriate for the type of light you are taking photos under.

-Slower film has a low number, fast films have higher numbers, for example 100 is slower than 400, 800 is faster.
+A slower film has a low number, fast films have higher numbers, for example, 100 is slower than 400, 800 is faster.
 A slow film is called this because it fills up with light for the perfect exposure slower than a faster film.
 This makes it great for bright light, beaches, snow, but not so good on a cloudy day or indoors.
 Here you need a fast film.

-Slow film has less grain, to a regular photographer, this is desirable, but with all the cool chromatic aberration (check it out on google) and flares you get with a Diana, as a newbie or even an advanced Lomographer, does a bit of grain matter?
-Indoors, you will want to use flash, using a faster film than 400 ISO could give you a longer range, but closer you’ll get over exposure!
+A slow film has less grain, to a regular photographer, this is desirable, but with all the cool chromatic aberration (check it out on google) and flares you get with a Diana, as a newbie or even an advanced Lomographer, does a bit of grain matter?
+Indoors, you will want to use flash, using a faster film than 400 ISO could give you a longer range, but closer you’ll get overexposure!